AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 To begin with this chapter make sure your status quo looks like this:

 ## Status Quo:
 At this point you should have an empty project in your prefered programming language.
 There is a separate repository for the project and every group member should have access to it.
-If not, go back to the [preparation steps](./preparation.md).
+If this is not the case, go back to the [preparation steps](./preparation.md).

 ## Receiving json files over network connection
 The RCP systems needs to process `json` files over network.
 For that you need the following: